Belém/Val-de-Cans International Airport

+The airport is operated by Consortium Novo Norte (NOA).

+Some of its facilities are shared with Belém Air Force Base of the Brazilian Air Force.

 History

 In 1934, General Eurico Gaspar Dutra, then the Director of Military Aviation, appointed Lieutenant Armando Sierra de Menezes to choose a site in Val de Cans where an airport was to be built.
 The Directorate of Civil Aeronautics, an agency of the Ministry of Traffic and Public Works, would be in charge of the project.
 Val de Cans began its history as a land track running along the east–west axis with 1,200m.
 The facility comprised a courtyard, a hangar, and a parking structure of concrete for military aircraft, which later became known as "Yellow Hangar."

 With the outbreak of World War II, airbases and airports located on the Brazilian coast became immensely important in the support of transportation of aircraft, personnel, and equipment across the South Atlantic Ocean to Sierra Leone in West Africa.
 These facilities provided the necessary logistical support for the thousands of planes that, manufactured in Canada and the United States, were moved to North Africa and Europe.
 After protracted negotiations between Brazil and the United States, airstrips were built at Belém for the Air Transport Command with two runways measuring 1,500 x 45 meters on a basis of concrete and asphalt and comprising modern airport facilities, able to meet efficiently civil aviation and military needs.
 Val de Cans and other airbases used by the Americans during World War II were returned to the Ministry of Aeronautics in 1945.